 The design has evolved through the decades, with the coloured models being introduced on the eve of World War II.
 Kitchenaid have commemorated 100 years of colour and tradition with the release of a ‘Misty Blue’ edition of the timeless design – sure to soon grace benchtops all over Australia and the world.

-"Misty Blue brings back a definitive style that will spark nostalgia across generations, while also continuing to inspire in the kitchen.”Kay Oswald, KitchenAid general manager & managing director Asia-Pacific
+“Misty Blue brings back a definitive style that will spark nostalgia across generations, while also continuing to inspire in the kitchen.”Kay Oswald, KitchenAid general manager & managing director Asia-Pacific

 The stand mixer’s solid engineering has certainly stood the test of time and the colours have continued to roll out to keep up with kitchen and homewares trends – the 1950’s saw the introduction of now-classic Sunny Yellow, Island Green, Satin Chrome and Petal Pink.